AnoukSmet/Dog-Health-Tracker/README.md

 * **Implementation**
 Also here I have created a form with the various inputfields.
 For date I have again used the datepicker with future dates disabled as you shouldn't be able to log for future data.
+I have set the default date to 'today' to improve the user experience as most often, you will add a log for 'today'.
 For the activity I have not added any metrics etc because it can vary a lot depending on the user and the dog (example: playing with a stick can also be seen as activity for some users)
 For the weigth I have inlucded metrics (kg, grams, pounds and ounces) which are the most important weight metrics being used.
 For the food I have included the same metrics.